xorgy/ldwm/README.md

 Edit config.mk to match your local setup (ldwm is installed into the /usr/local namespace by default).

+You'll want to at least copy config.example.h to config.h, and you're likely to make a few changes, do at least the prior before compiling.

 Afterwards enter the following command to build and install ldwm (if necessary as root):